 Stupid Is As Stupid Does

 I started my college years in 1983 at the University of Denver and joined a fraternity, which shall remain nameless.
-During the final stages of initiation my pledge class participated in a ‘scavenger hunt’ which was primarily about young men behaving badly.
-We were broken up into teams and given a list of things to get and bring back to the house.
+During the final stages of initiation my pledge class participated in a ‘scavenger hunt.’
+This was primarily about young men behaving badly.
+We split up into teams and had a list of things to bring back to the house.
 On my team’s list was a bathtub from a hotel up in Evergreen, Colorado!
 We couldn’t believe our eyes.
-But one guy on my team was from Evergreen and knew that hotel – Troutdale-In-the-Pines.
+However, one guy on my team was from Evergreen and knew that hotel – Troutdale-In-the-Pines.

-Back in the late 19th and early 20th centuries as railways were being constructed throughout the American west, Colorado was marketed as “The Switzerland of America” and became a major tourist destination.
+In the late 19th and early 20th centuries railways were constructed throughout the American west, and Colorado was marketed as “The Switzerland of America.”
+It quickly became a major tourist destination.
 High-end resorts and hotels mushroomed throughout the state such as The Broadmoor in Colorado Springs and The Stanley in Estes Park.
-As early as the 1870s roads were built from Denver up into the the foothills to support a burgeoning lumber industry, and soon people began coming to the Upper Bear Creek canyon for summer getaways.
+As early as the 1870s roads were built from Denver up into the the foothills to support a burgeoning lumber industry.
+Soon after that, people began coming to the Upper Bear Creek canyon for summer getaways.

 In 1916, Babcock sold the property to Denver Mountain Parks for $100,000.
 The city intended to invest in the property but never got around to it, and sold it in 1919 to Harry Sidles, a wealthy automobile dealer from Lincoln, Nebraska.
 Sidles immediately began construction on a large luxury hotel with 100 guest rooms, a ballroom, dining room, billiards room, bar, barber ship, drugstore and baker to the tune of $600,000.
-The grand opening was held in June 1920.
+In June 1920 Babcock held a grand opening.

 Horseback riding, golf, and other exclusive activities attracted the wealthy from both coasts.